-The Duke and Duchess of Cambridge have named their son George Alexander Louis, Kensington Palace have confirmed.
+The Duke and Duchess of Cambridge have named their son George Alexander Louis, Kensington Palace has confirmed.

-The announcement puts an end to weeks of speculation as the most recent bookies' favourite for the Prince of Cambridge's first name came through.
+The announcement puts an end to weeks of speculation as the most recent bookies' favourite for the Prince of Cambridge's first name was chosen.

 Britain seemed convinced that the Duchess would choose the traditional moniker George for her son, with odds sitting at 9/4 this morning, according to Ladbrokes.
 James was also a popular choice at 4/1.
 Paddy Power had noticed a surge towards the name Spencer, with odds stacked at 8/1 earlier.